Tuesday, June 6, 2017

 TEITHVENA OR WORMWOOD ( Artemisia absinthium)

-Word Teithvena ( wormwood ) was also used sarcastically in the Kashmiri language.
+Word Teithvena ( wormwood ) was also used sarcastically in Kashmiri language .

-“Vuchhaan chhukh na me kotaah khaer korus .
+“Vuchhaan chhukh na me kotaah khaer koruss .
 Amiss zun log teithvena ”

-“ See how many favours I have passed on to him.
-But all this worked like bitter wormwood for him”
+“ See How much favours I passed on to him.
+But all this worked like a bitter wormwood for him”

-Kashmiris were familiar with this herb plant.
-It was a favourite and trusted medicine used for de-worming for many centuries in the Kashmir valley.
-I was told by many elders that in olden days, the wormwood plant leaves and green fruits were tied to the stomach of children at night and that was sufficient to ensure de-worming.
+Kashmiris were familiar with this herb plant .
+It was a favourite and trusted medicine used for de-worming since many centuries in the Kashmir valley .
+I was told by many elders that in olden days , wormwood plant leaves and green fruits were tied to stomach of children at night and that was sufficient to ensure de-worming.

-Hakeems made extensive use of the leaves and seeds of this plant essentially for de-worming.
-Vaids and Homeopaths also used it as a medicine.
-The measured quantity of wormwood or Tethvein was prescribed orally due to its bitter taste and toxicity . some Hakeems would prescribe leaves of this herb to be boiled in water and drunk for colon cleansing.
+Hakeems made extensive use of the leaves and seeds of this plant essentially for de-worming .
+Vaids and homeopaths also used it as a medicine.
+Measured quantity of wormwood or Teithvena was prescribed orally due to its bitter taste and toxicity .
+Some Hakeems prescribed leaves of this herb to be boiled in water and drunk for colon cleansing.

-Wormwood oil was used in some medicines for its anti-fungal, anti-inflammatory and antispasmodic properties.
-It was also used as a cardiac stimulant and digestive tonic.
-It was also used in the beer industry ( substitute for hops ) and for making bitters.
-Wormwood seeds powder was also been found useful for the treatment of Malaria.
-The leaves, seeds, flowers and fruits of this plant were all used as medicine.
-With the arrival of synthetic salts, the use of wormwood for medicinal purposes has almost come to halt in developing countries.
+Wormwood oil was used in some medicines for its antifungal , anti-inflammatory , and antispasmodic properties .
+It also acts as a cardiac stimulant and digestive tonic.
+It was also used in the beer Industry and for making bitters .
+Wormwood seeds powder has also been found useful for treatment of Malaria.
+The leaves , seeds,flowers, fruits of this plant were used as medicine.

 ( Avtar Mota )